Soggymender/iland/README.md

 java lwjgl 3 engine and test "games"

 DISCLAIMER
 Please note that iland is an after-hours side project.
 Due to time limitations it does not fully reflect my technical abilities.
 Though in terms of a very minimalist engine, I'm overal happy with how it is structured, especially the scene management, scene loading, and basic quest-scripting implementations.
 "Minimalist" is the key word throughout.
 As an architect I strongly prefer data separation, and limitation of system interdependency.
+C++ is my primary language professionally, and I wrote / am writing iland in Java for language exposure.
+I am not a Java expert and it will be clear that my style strongly reflects "C++ translated to Java".

 GENERAL